Guyana ruling party rejects vote recount in election chaos

 The opposition party, which is leading by three parliamentary seats, has rejected the fraud allegations and said former Housing Minister Irfaan Ali should be sworn in while the court resolves any alleged irregularities.
 The People's Progressive Party led Guyana for 23 years until 2015, when it lost to the ruling coalition led by President David Granger, who is seeking a second five-year term.

 The election is considered the most important since Guyana became independent from Britain in 1966, given the recent discovery of major oil and gas deposits near its coastline.
-But the impasse has largely paralyzed life in the country of some 750,000 people., The Finance Ministry warned it's unable to access funds amid the coronavirus pandemic because there is no functioning Parliament, which was dissolved in December.
+But the impasse has largely paralysed life in the country of some 750,000 people.
+The Finance Ministry warned it's unable to access funds amid the coronavirus pandemic because there is no functioning Parliament, which was dissolved in December.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive